Who are we?

 - to claims related providers, such as assessors and investigators who help us with claims;

-- where we are authorised to do so by law, such as under the Anti-Money Laundering and Counter Terrorism Financing Act 2006 (Cth), government and law enforcement agencies or regulators;
+- where we are authorised or required to do so by law, such as under the Anti-Money Laundering and Counter Terrorism Financing Act 2006 (Cth), government and law enforcement agencies or regulators;

 - organisations that provide products or services used or marketed by us; or